 When functioning perfectly, veins and vein valves stand as a marvel of engineering.
 Imagine: to successfully reach your heart, blood often has to travel upwards, against the force of gravity, maneuvering in and around bones, muscles, and joints in virtually endless configurations.

-- Within your veins, one-way valves open to allow blood to pass through.
+- Tiny valves in veins: one-way valves open to allow blood to pass through.

-- Once blood advances, the precise leaflets of these valves close to prevent reverse blood flow.
+- Once blood advances, the precise leaflets of these one-way valves close to prevent reverse blood flow.

 - Muscle contractions gently squeeze vein walls, propelling blood upwards.